Marathwada Mitra Mandal College of Commerce

 Marathwada Mitra Mandal's College of Commerce popularly known as MMCC is a college in Deccan Gymkhana Pune.
-It is one of the leading colleges in the city offers B.Com, BBA, BBA IB, B.Sc Computer Science, M.Com and M.A Journalism and Mass Communication (Postgraduate course).
+It is one of the leading colleges in the city offers B.Com, BBA, BBA IB,BBA(CA), B.Sc Computer Science, M.Com and M.A Journalism and Mass Communication (Postgraduate course).

 History

 Marathwada Mitra Mandal, Pune is a charitable trust registered under the Bombay Public Trust Act 1950.
 Shri.

 In July, 1985 the trust founded the College of Architecture with the B.Arch course.
 In the same year, the trust also founded the school of Interior Designing.
 In 1986, the Commerce college was founded.
 The Commerce college is steadily growing and producing outstanding academic results.
 The college is affiliated to the Savitribai Phule Pune University.

 Awards

 It was presented the "Best College" award by the University under its Quality Improvement Programme in 2009.